-Use of the website, apps and other tools are made available to you in accordance with our Website and Tools Policy, which is available on our website and forms part of these terms and conditions.
+Use of the website, apps and other tools are made available to you in accordance with our Website, Tools & Social Media Policy, which is available on our website and forms part of these terms and conditions.

 If we damage property by not taking reasonable care, and that damage was reasonably foreseeable we will pay the costs of repairing the damage or replacing damaged property (at our discretion) up to a maximum of $10,000 for any single event or series of closely related events.
 In the event we rely on this clause, your rights under clause 12.5 remain.

 Except where we are liable to you under the Consumer Guarantees Act 1993 or the Fair Trading Act 1986, we will not be liable to you for any indirect or consequential loss, or loss of profits or business or any similar claims.

 If for any reason we are found to be liable to you, our total maximum liability under these terms and conditions is limited to $10,000 for any single event or series of related events.